Marijuana Legalization and Decriminalization Overview

 Recreational Marijuana Legalization

 Famously, voters in Colorado and Washington legalized marijuana in November 2012.
 Both states only permit personal recreational use of marijuana by adults 21 or older.
 Colorado was able to implement legal retail marijuana shops since January 1, 2014.
-Washington was slower to license recreational marijuana shops, starting to issue licenses in July 2014.
+Washington was slower to license recreational marijuana shops and started issuing licenses in July 2014.
+Other states have since followed their lead, including California and Massachusetts (both in 2016).

-Other states, including Alaska, California, New York, and Oregon may soon also have laws and policies to legally control the market for marijuana, so consumers can buy it for their own use from a safe legal source.
+Other states may soon also have laws and policies to legally control the market for marijuana, so consumers can buy it for their own use from a safe legal source.

 Medical Marijuana Legalization